rameshlamba/zuzu-review-ingestion/README.md

 # Review System Microservice

 A robust and scalable microservice that retrieves hotel reviews from AWS S3, processes the data, and stores it in a PostgreSQL database.
-Built with NestJS and TypeScript.
+Built with NestJS and TypeScript with comprehensive testing and CI/CD pipeline.

 ## Features